Population Communication 2023

-Population Communication has an endowment that will update the reports commissioned on family planning and population in Bangladesh, Egypt, Ghana, the states of Bihar and Uttar Pradesh in India, Kenya, Mali, Nigeria, Pakistan, Philippines, Senegal, Uganda, Yemen, and Zimbabwe.
-This year we got draft reports from Ethiopia and Tanzania.
-We are negotiating a contract for Malawi.
-Eventually we will have all countries with populations greater than 20 million and total fertility rates greater than 3 actively participating in this project.
+Population Communication has an endowment that will update the reports commissioned on family planning and population in Bangladesh, Egypt, Ethiopia, Ghana, the states of Bihar and Uttar Pradesh in India, Kenya, Madagascar, Mali, Nigeria, Pakistan, Philippines, Senegal, Tanzania, Uganda, Yemen, and Zimbabwe.
+We commissioned a report for Niger and are negotiating a contract for a Nigerian update.
+Eventually we will have reports from all countries with populations greater than 20 million and total fertility rates greater than 3.

 The India Vital Statistics app is being revised with counters for population, births/deaths, arable land lost, forest area, CO2 emissions, species extinction, air pollution and desertification.
 We will be adding water and marine indicators as well as national and global energy consumption using current and projected domestic and imported fossil fuels.
-We will add hydro, nuclear, bio-mass, solar and wind indicators.
+We will add hydro, nuclear, biomass, solar and wind indicators.
 The demographic resource and environmental statistics will be updated annually.
 We will have population projections and environment vital statistic applications for all the countries where we focus our activities.
-Worldwatch has assisted us with collecting data sets.
-The Indian Vital Statistics and Indian Population Counter apps are available for free at the Apple App store.
+The Indian Vital Statistics app is available for free at the Apple App store.

-The world population was 2.2 billion when I was born in 1938 and is now 7.2 billion.
+The world population was 2.2 billion when I was born in 1938 and is now 8 billion.
 The current UN median projection is 10.8 billion by the turn of the century.
-The population growth and development that has made this reality possible is driven by the finite resource of fossil fuels.
+The population growth and development that has made this reality possible is driven by finite fossil fuels.
 All gas, oil and coal will someday be zero.
 All fossil fuels that have yet to be consumed will have their greenhouse gasses either captured, sequestered or emitted.
-In assessing the demographic realities of CO2 emissions, the wealthiest one billion population with a per capita of $12,000 and more, have an average of two children and emit 13 times as much CO2s as the poorest one billion with less than $1,000 per capita who have 4 or more children.
+In assessing the demographic realities of CO2 emissions, the wealthiest one billion population with a per capita income of $12,000 or more have an average of two children and emit 13 times the CO2 of the poorest one billion with less than $1,000 per capita income who have 4 or more children.

 The Statement on Population Stabilization reads: